SolidLabResearch/user-managed-access/documentation/access-request-management.md

 ## Supported endpoints

-The current implementation supports the following requests to the `uma/requests` endpoint
+The current implementation supports the following requests to the `uma/requests` and `/uma/requests/:id` endpoints

 - [**GET**](#reading-access-requests)
 - [**POST**](#creating-access-requests)